3 Different Types Of Car Scratches (With Pictures)

 2. Paint Scratches

 Paint or color coat scratches are a bit trickier, as you’ll need to match your car’s paint color to fix it.
-If you have a standard black or white car, it will be a simple job to match.
-But more unique colors can be difficult to source accurately.
-A good idea is to check all the manufacture details of your car, which should give you the exact name of the color.
-If this fails, many manufacturers sell touch-up kits to match your car’s exact color.
-Do the fingernail test, and if it catches but you can’t see metal, you’ve got a paint scratch on your hands.
+It will be a simple job to match if you have a standard black or white car.
+But more unique colors can be challenging to source accurately.
+A good idea is to check all the manufacturing details of your car, which should give you the exact name of the color.
+If this fails, many manufacturers sell touch-up kits to match your car’s color.
+Do the fingernail test, and if it catches but you can’t see metal, you have a paint scratch on your hands.

 How to Fix It